IBM-Cloud/terraform-provider-ibm/examples/ibm-function-iam-cloudant-trigger/README.md

 # IBM Cloud Function example

-This example shows how IBM Cloud Functions action is triggered when documents in Cloudant NoSQL databases are changed or added.
+This example shows how IBM Cloud Functions IAM namespace created and action is triggered when documents in Cloudant NoSQL databases are changed or added.

 In this example a Cloudant NoSQL service instance is created.
 We deploy a python app which creates a database 'databasedemo' in Cloudant  NOSQL.
 We bind a cloudant package using IBM Cloud Function package and create an action, trigger and rule.